opus1993/pubrepo/content/post/OnePager/index.md

 If the audience are connectors, a tremendous amount of mileage can be gained with sourcing prior art.
 Acknowledge artifacts with tiny font at the bottom of the one-pager.
 Meeting connectors where they’re most comfortable and talking through the ripples can open new perspectives on the present.

-Many audiences are heterogenous, made of up of a mix of those types of people, and others.
+Many audiences are heterogeneous, made of up of a mix of those types of people, and others.
 Always give credit to those that participated in the creation of the one-pager.

 A lot can happen to your mind in 60 to 90 seconds.